 Operating your vehicle while a crack or chip is blocking your line of vision is a safety concern.
 Not only do you have a greater chance of getting in an accident, but a cracked windshield is more susceptible to outside pressures.
 Don’t put yourself in further danger by driving across town to have your windshield replaced.
 Instead, let the auto glass company come to you with their mobile fleet of repair vehicles.

 Since most auto glass companies are mobile and come to you, the windshield replacement takes place outdoors and you’re at the mercy of Mother Nature.
-The auto glass technician completing the install will determine if the weather is appropriate for a windshield replacement to take place.
+The auto glass technician completing the installation will determine if the weather is appropriate for a windshield replacement to take place.
 If the weather is not suitable to install your glass, the appointment will have to be rescheduled.
-Often times, the weather can clear-up and provide a window of opportunity for the work to be completed.
+Oftentimes, the weather can clear up and provide a window of opportunity for the work to be completed.

 Why Should You Replace Your Windshield?